parthivhirani/Atm.Web/README.md

 # Web ATM

 This project is created in **_.net 7_** .
-It contains different **_ATM service_** and its implementation in ASP .Net Core Web Application.
+It contains different **_ATM Service_** and its implementation in ASP .Net Core Web Application.
+---

-To run the project follow the below steps:
+## To run the project follow the below steps:
 - Download zip file of project and extract it.
 - Change database connection string from **_Program.cs_** file as per your database credentials.
 - Install necessary nuget packages if required.